 The Restaurant Ibèric offers local (Empordà) cuisine, casserole and fish.
 The cuisine is Mediterranean, with fried, stewed, grilled, and local produce, such as cottage cheese from Ca la Nuri or other local products cooked in the traditional way, like mushrooms, snails, black truffle or eels from the Ter river.

 The signature dishes are the Lobster noodles, Snails à la patarrellada, crayfish and all the fish stews, ‘calderetes‘ or Lobster rice.
 Fish and seafood are provided by the fish markets of L’Escala and Palamos.
 And in winter, it is also recommended the grill, located in one of the rooms; lamb, chicken or other grilled meats.

 It opened in 1978 on the initiative of Tomàs Cateura.
-Coming from the world of farming, on the early days, he managed the restaurant like a house of food rather than a restaurant as we understand it now.
+Coming from the world of farming, on the early days, he managed the restaurant like a food house rather than a proper restaurant as we understand it now.
 It dispensed a very personal care, very private, and there was no carte at all.
 Thomas Cateura, alongside traditional dishes also introduced eclectic tastes so you could eat Toledo lizard, turtle soup, the native river crayfish or trout just to signal a few examples.